 She joined a leading business corporation as a technical employee and worked as a researcher.
-In 2018, she became it first female director.
-She has abundant expertise and experien account of the state of the st regarding the DX sector, operational reforms, human resources development, etc. In June 2021, she was appointed as an Outside Director of Taikisha Ltd. She also serves as a member o the Advisory Committee for Natural Resources and Energy at th Advisory Committee for Natural Res istry of Economy, Trade and Industry since 2017 and was appointed as an Outside Director in 2019 He has served as a manager of a leading life insurance compar or many years, and has abundant experience and a high level nnel and labor management, etc. Leveragin corporate leader, he chairs the Board of
+In 2018, she became its first female director.
+She has abundant expertise and experience regarding the DX sector, operational reforms, human resources development, etc. In June 2021, she was appointed as an Outside Director of Taikisha Ltd. She also serves as a member of the Advisory Committee for Natural Resources and Energy at the Ministry of Economy, Trade and Industry.